viant/mcp-protocol/README.md

 MCP-Protocol is a Go implementation of the Model Context Protocol — a standardized way for applications to communicate with AI models.
 It allows developers to seamlessly bridge applications and AI models using a lightweight, JSON-RPC–based protocol.

-**Note:** This repository (`github.com/viant/mcp-protocol`) provides the shared protocol definitions and schemas for MCP and is used by the `github.com/viant/mcp` framework.
+This repository contains the shared protocol definitions and schemas for MCP.
+It is used by github.com/viant/mcp, which provides the actual implementation of the MCP server and client framework.

 [Official Model Context Protocol Specification](https://modelcontextprotocol.io/introduction)